 DIY Hamster Cage: Get All Your Materials and Tools Together

-Before we get into the actual step by step process, it’s essential we go over necessary tools you’ll need.
+Before we get into the actual step-by-step process, it’s essential we go over the necessary tools you’ll need.
 By doing so, we’re making sure you’re prepared for this gratifying and cost-effective experience.

 As previously mentioned, the materials you’ll need are stuff you mainly find around the house.
 Each one of these materials has a specific purpose that you’ll need to understand for this project to be successful.

 - Storage bin: It should be a clear bin that’s at least 20 X 30 inches.
 This is the minimum measurement for a comfortable living environment for one Syrian hamster or two dwarf hamsters.
 Larger is better.

 - Wire mesh: A 19 or 23 gauge roll should be enough to create the windows of the cage.